 White Tale Coffee's team members have different backgrounds - finance, engineering, real estate, technology - that we feel complement each others'.
 Having such diversity has allowed us to effectively come together and devise a way to combine our different skills and put them to work towards a common goal: creating a company that offers best coffee experience, from soil to cup.
 Simple in words, complex in execution.
 From sourcing the best beans to telling their growers' tales as we make sure their efforts come to fruition as an excellent product when roasting their coffee.
 We work hard with laser-focus devotion to make sure our shared passion for great coffee with meaningful stories behind it makes an impact on both our suppliers as well as on our customers.

-All of our team members were born and raised in Colombia.
+All of White Tale's founding team members were born and raised in Colombia.
 Therefore choosing our first meeting point was the easiest part.
 Planning the trip was the hard one.
 The logistics behind each team member's travel plans, accommodations, and caffeine supply, where some of the things we had to consider before committing to a strict schedule.
 Being Colombia such an exotic destination for some people I always want to make sure visitors have time to get a sense of the country they are visiting.
 A truly authentic impression is my usual goal since showing only the nice things would be a futile attempt to portray a different image.
 We are who we are; and it is what it is.
 Some Colombians struggle with the country's past but we think it should makes us better instead of bitter.

 Colombia is a land of contrasts - poverty, wealth, exuberance, scarcity, violence, peace processes, mountains, deep jungles, et al. Its culture has significant differences with the American one, especially when it comes to the value of time.
 One theory we have developed over time among team members on this particular subject is the lack of harsh climate conditions in the Tropics as well as the absence of seasons.
 It's somewhat deterministic, but it's the only one that has make sense so far.
 When I talk about lack of seasons I mean not only that the weather and temperature barely fluctuate throughout the year (elevation change is the only determinant factor of temperature) but also that days and nights don't get shorter or longer, no matter the time of the year.
 So you can argue that there is actually no difference in planning a family weekend in February instead of August - maybe more or less rain.
 Driving in a city like Bogotá, where a five mile conmute can take you up to two hours stuck in traffic, underscores Colombians' distorted relationship with the clock.
 I have to admit I still have difficulties in that regard - even after living in the US for the past 5 years.
 So time management was of the essence.